The Republic of Iraq is situated in the area known in ancient times as Mesopotamia, the site of the Sumerian, Assyrian

 Advance of Islamic State militants

 During 2014, the advance of the Sunni militant group Islamic State (also known as ISIS – Islamic State of Iraq and Syria) brought terror across northern Iraq, as its extremist militants targeted Christians and other minorities.
-Islamic State is the most brutal of the terrorist groups operating in northern Iraq, with a goal of creating a Caliphate – an ultra-Islamic state – in Iraq and Syria.
+Islamic State emerged as the most brutal of the terrorist groups operating in northern Iraq, with a goal of creating a caliphate – an ultra-Islamic state – in Iraq and Syria.

 So many Iraqi Christians have now fled the country that only an estimated 200,000 are left of the 1.5 million Christians who lived in Iraq at the beginning of the 1990s.
 Most of those who remain are displaced.

 Most of the large Christian community in Mosul (Iraq’s second largest city) and in the surrounding towns and villages on the Nineveh Plain fled in advance of the Islamic State takeover in June 2014; the rest left in July following an ultimatum that they convert to Islam, pay a religious tax or face death.
 Christian homes were spray-painted with the letter Nun, the first letter of Nasara (Nazarenes – used in the Quran to describe Christians), to identify homes to be taken.
 Most of the Christians who left took only what they could carry and fled to the relatively safe haven of Kurdistan – some 30,000 Christians already lived in the Kurdish capital Erbil, most of them Chaldean Catholics.
-Kurds are mostly Sunni but they reject the extremist Islam of Islamic State.
-Kurdish Peshmerga forces have attempted to hold back Islamic State.
+Kurds are mostly Sunni but they reject the extremist Islam of IS, and Kurdish Peshmerga forces attempted to hold back IS forces.

 The government had announced its support for the creation of a separate province in the largely Christian Nineveh Plains, with the aim of creating a home for Christians within Iraq, but the takeover of Mosul destroyed that hope.

-In early August 2014, thousands of Christians fled for their lives from the town of Qaraqosh – referred to as Iraq’s Christian capital – just before Islamic State militants took control of the town.
+In early August 2014, thousands of Christians fled for their lives from the town of Qaraqosh – referred to as Iraq’s Christian capital – just before IS militants took control of the town.

 Iraqi army retakes Mosul, pushes out Islamic State